 Level 1-5 Fitness to Work Recommendation to Hire

-Based on the information gathered from these assessments SureHire is able to make an informed recommendation to hire.
+Based on the information gathered from these assessments, SureHire will be able to make an informed recommendation to hire.

-SureHire’s Level 1-5 assessment scale is used as a hiring recommendation which matches the candidate’s abilities to the physical job demands of the position applied for.
-Each level provides employers with potential restriction(s) and/or modification(s)required for successful employment.
+SureHire’s Level 1-5 assessment scale matches the candidate’s abilities to the physical job demands of the position applied for.
+Each level provides employers with potential restriction(s) and/or modification(s) required for successful employment.

-Upon completion of Fitness-to-Work testing, results are sent to SureHire Corporate office and are analyzed by a team of Fitness-to-Work Reviewers.
-The SureHire Fitness-to-Work team is comprised of health practitioners whose designations include physical therapists, chiropractors, certified athletic therapists, and physicians.
-These medical professionals have extensive knowledge regarding the physical demands of the job, medical and musculoskeletal conditions and strength and mobility limitations.
-They provide expert recommendations based on the specific job requirements and evidence-based medical research.
-Fitness-to-Work reviewers issue a recommendation to hire via SureLink and are available for live calls to assist with results interpretation.
+Upon completion of Fitness-to-Work testing, results will be sent to SureHire Corporate Office to be analyzed by a team of Fitness-to-Work Reviewers.
+These medical professionals will provide expert recommendations based on the specific job requirements and evidence-based medical research.
+Fitness-to-Work Reviewers will issue their recommendation to hire via SureLink and are available for live calls to assist with results interpretation.